eunjae-lee/picky_guard/README.md

 end
 ```

 This class defines which role has which policies.
-From the code above, there is a role named `:role_report_manager` and it has one policy named `ManageAllReports`.
+From the example code above, we could assume there is a role named `:role_report_manager` and it has one policy named `ManageAllReports`.

 Then how do we define policy?